 3. Personalization Powered by Data

 Modern insurance software can personalize experiences by leveraging customer data and machine learning.
+Modern insurance software interfaces also enable product innovation and the rapid introduction of new offerings, allowing insurers to quickly develop and launch new insurance products that meet changing customer needs.
 By analyzing historical data, behavior patterns, and life events, insurers can:

 - Recommend appropriate policy add-ons